BhavyaChawlaGit/Screen-Time-Analysis-using-Python/README.md

 ![newplot](https://github.com/BhavyaChawlaGit/Screen-Time-Analysis-using-Python/assets/112718303/ee3f9204-9e49-45bb-9a4e-41c70fc1e67c)

-**comparing the daily usage of Instagram and WhatsApp over time shows varying levels of screen time on different days.
+**Comparing the daily usage of Instagram and WhatsApp over time shows varying levels of screen time on different days.
 It seems like the user's interaction with these apps fluctuates significantly, with certain days showing high usage.**

 ---